contractdesign/code-examples/openvpn/README.md

 # Running OpenVPN on an AWS EC2 instance

-## Setup
 This file sets up an Amazon Web Services (AWS) EC2 instance with an OpenVPN is static key mode.
 It is based on this [post](https://openvpn.net/index.php/open-source/documentation/miscellaneous/78-static-key-mini-howto.html) from the OpenVPN website.
+In this situation, the AWS EC2 instances is the **server** and the machine which is tunneling to it is the **client**.

+# To Configure the Client and Server

 1. **client**: modify `client.conf` to reference the IP address of the EC2 instance